 The mask is attached to a small pump that supplies a continuous amount of pressurized air to hold open your upper airway.
 CPAP may prevent the airway closure that can trigger central sleep apnea.

 As with obstructive sleep apnea, it's important that you use the device only as directed.
 If your mask is uncomfortable or the pressure feels too strong, talk with your doctor.
 Several types of masks are available.
 Doctors can also adjust the air pressure.

 Adaptive servo-ventilation (ASV).
-If CPAP hasn't effectively treated your condition, you may be given ASV.
+If CPAP doesn't effectively treat your condition, you might be given ASV.
 Like CPAP, ASV also delivers pressurized air.

-Unlike CPAP, ASV adjusts the amount of pressure during inhalation on a breath-by-breath basis to smooth out the breathing pattern.
-The device may also automatically deliver a breath if you haven't taken a breath within a certain number of seconds.
+Unlike CPAP, ASV adjusts the amount of pressure breath-by-breath during inhalation to smooth out your breathing pattern.
+The device might also automatically deliver a breath if you haven't taken a breath within a certain number of seconds.